 I’m sure if you asked people what’s the most important aspect of their holiday, the answer would undoubtedly be the weather.
-But how do you really know what it’s going to be like?
+But how do you really know what the Lanzarote weather is going to be like?
 It’s all very well looking at temperature and sunshine charts in brochures or poring over statistics on weather websites, but they don’t really explain in detail what the weather will be like.

 Having lived in Lanzarote for many many years, I’ve been able to witness first hand what the weather is like each month of the year as well as local variations, so here it is – a unique summary of what you can expect on the island month by month.